hyperledger/indy-node-monitor/fetch-validator-status/README.md

 - the entries of the other nodes indicate that the terminated node is not accessible

 Use `diff` to see all the differences, or better a visual diff tool.

+### Extracting Useful Information

+Once you have the script running, you can write a program that takes the JSON input and produces a more useful monitoring output file&mdash;probably still in JSON.
+Here is some information that would be useful to extract from the JSON output:

+- Detect when a node is inaccessible (as with Node 1 above) and produce standard output for that situation.
+- Detect any nodes that are accessible (populated JSON data) but that are "unreachable" to some or all of the other Indy nodes.
+  - That indicates that the internal port to the node is not accessible, even though the public port is accessible.
+- The number of transaction per Indy ledger, especially the domain ledger.
+- The average read and write times for the node.
+- The average throughput time for the node.
+- The uptime of the node (time is last restart).
+- The time since last freshness check (should be less than 5 minutes).

+The suggestions above are only ideas.
+Precise meanings of the values should be investigated, particularly for "ledger" type data (e.g. number of transactions) but that are generated on a per node basis.

+Note that there are three different formats for the timestamps in the data structure, and all appear to be UTC.
+Make sure to convert times into a single format during collection.

 ### Running against other Indy Networks